fragcolor-xyz/shards/docs/docs/contribute/docs/write-documentation.md

     Our documentation follows the [Microsoft Style Guide](https://docs.microsoft.com/en-us/style-guide/welcome/).
 Do refer to it if you are unsure of the documentation style!

-In this chapter, you will be learning how to write documentation for Fragcolor.
+In this chapter, you will be learning how to write documentation for Fragnova.

 Pre-requisites: